Randomized maximum-contrast selection: subagging for large-scale regression

 The rest of the paper is organized as follows.
-Section \ref{sec:methodology} introduces a novel methodology of weighted small sample bagging of Lasso estimators.
-Discussion of the difference between the estimated sparsity sets of the sub-Lasso and Lasso estimators is discussed in Section 3, in which Theorems \ref{thm:2} and \ref{thm:3} contain main results.
-Section \ref{sec:subbagging} outlines the inefficiency of classical subagging of Lasso estimators with the main results summarized in Theorems \ref{prop:1} and \ref{prop:bootstrap}.
-Section \ref{sec:support} discusses theoretical findings on support recovery properties of the weighted subagging with the main result summarized in Theorem \ref{thm:final}.
-Novel minimax rates for approximate support recovery are developed and obtained in Theorem \ref{thm:optimal}.
-Finally, in Sections \ref{sec:imp} and \ref{sec:examples} we provide details and results of the implementation of our method on both simulated and a real data.
+Section \ref{sec:methodology} describes the proposed weighted small sample bagging of Lasso estimators.
+Theorems \ref{thm:21} and \ref{thm:31} of Section 3, discuss the difference between the estimated sparsity sets of the sub-Lasso and the Lasso estimators.
+Subsection \ref{sec:support} discusses theoretical findings on support recovery properties of the weighted subagging, with the main result summarized in Theorem \ref{thm:final}.
+Theorem \ref{thm:optimal} develops novel minimax rates for approximate support recovery.
+Subsection \ref{sec:subbagging} outlines the inefficiency of classical subagging of Lasso estimators ,with the main results summarized in Theorems \ref{prop:1} and \ref{prop:bootstrap}.
+Finally, in Section \ref{sec:examples} we provide details and results of the implementation of our method on the simulated data.